DR (broadcaster): Board of directors

 DR's board of directors comprises 11 members appointed for a four-year period.
 Three members, including the chair, are appointed by the Minister of Culture, and six by Parliament, while the employees of DR elect two members.
 The board has overall responsibility for DR programs and for the hiring of DR's chief executive, the director general, and the remaining management positions.
 Their names are unknown.

 Notable television programmes

 DR productions

-Some notable DR productions include Better Times, Borgen, Dansk Melodi Grand Prix (the Danish national selection for the Eurovision Song Contest), Follow the Money, Gift ved første blik (remade in other countries as Married at First Sight), Matador, The Bridge, The Legacy and The Killing.
+Some notable DR productions include Better Times, Borgen, Dansk Melodi Grand Prix (the Danish national selection for the Eurovision Song Contest), MGP,(Childrens version of Dansk Melodi Grand Prix and previous national selection for the (Junior Eurovision Song Contest) Follow the Money, Gift ved første blik (remade in other countries as Married at First Sight), Matador, The Bridge, The Legacy and The Killing.

 DR has organised three editions of the Eurovision Song Contest, all in Copenhagen: in 1964, 2001 and 2014; Eurovision Young Musicians 1986, and the inaugural edition of the Junior Eurovision Song Contest in 2003.
 It was also the host broadcaster for Congratulations: 50 Years of the Eurovision Song Contest in 2005.